Online Instructional Tools and Student Privacy

 COPPA also provides parents or guardians the right to opt their students aged 13 and younger out of online services.
 The Federal Educational Records Privacy Act (FERPA) and COPPA provide parents or guardians the right to inspect their student’s records, including the PII that is contained in these electronic systems.
 If you are a parent or guardian of a student in the district, and you have concerns about your student’s use of online electronic systems that store PII, we encourage you to speak with your school’s principal or teachers to find out why we use the system and to inspect your student’s stored work and information.

-If you still have concerns, you may opt your child out of the use of the applications by submitting this form to your student's teacher.
-This form can also be found in our Parent Student Handbook.
+If you have concerns, you may opt your child out of the use of the applications by submitting the form in the Parent Student Handbook.
 If you choose to opt your student out of the use of some or all electronic tools, your student will be asked to complete an alternative assignment that will differ from the work assigned to the rest of the students.
 Because we believe these tools are essential to a 21st Century learning experience, we encourage you to speak with your principal or teachers before you elect to opt your student out of these tools.

 Here is a list of some of the tools that are used in Pleasanton USD educational programs: